-Do you know a fellow PRSA Georgia member who has had a remarkable public relations career of more than 20 years and has been an outstanding member of the Chapter and community?
-If so, please nominate him or her for the Order of the Phoenix, a program honoring long-practicing public relations professionals for exemplary careers and dedication to the Chapter.
-Nominations close at 5 p.m. on Monday, July 26.
-Specific guidelines and an online submission form are available to members on the PRSA Georgia website.
+Do you know a PRSA Georgia member who has had a remarkable public relations career of more than 20 years and has been an outstanding member of the Chapter and community?
+If so, now is the time to nominate him/her/them for the Order of the Phoenix, a program honoring long-practicing public relations professionals for exemplary careers and dedication to the Chapter.
+Nominations close at 5 p.m. on Monday, August 22.
+Specific guidelines and an online submission form are available on the PRSA Georgia website.
 Click here to see the list of members of the Order of the Phoenix.

 Ana Toro, APR, Fellow PRSA

 A tireless advocate for our profession, Ana began her career in her native Puerto Rico, quickly moving up the ranks in some of the island’s top PR firms and serving as President of the Puerto Rico Public Relations Association.
 She relocated to Georgia in 2002 to work with the Georgia Hispanic Chamber of Commerce and has also served as Vice President of Healthcare for FleishmanHillard and as Program Director at ICF.